mig-hub/populate-me/README.md

 You can use the schema to set a Document class as polymorphic.
 The consequence is that the admin will make you choose a type before creating a new document.
 And then the form will only display the fields applicable to this polymorphic type.
-And once created, it will only have relationships applicable to its polymorphic type.
+And once created, it will only show relationships applicable to its polymorphic type.
 You can do this with the `:only_for` option.

-Here is an example of a document that can be either a title with a paragraph, or a title with a set of images:
+Here is an example of a document that can either be a title with a paragraph, or a title with a set of images:

 ```ruby